oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_cpe_device_shape_facts_module.rst

 - If you want to generate CPE configuration content for one of the returned CPE device types, ensure that the `Cpe <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Cpe/>`_ object's `cpeDeviceShapeId` attribute is set to the CPE device type's OCID (returned by this operation).
 - For information about generating CPE configuration content, see these operations:
 -  * `GetCpeDeviceConfigContent <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Cpe/GetCpeDeviceConfigContent>`_ * `GetIpsecCpeDeviceConfigContent <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/IPSecConnection/GetIpsecCpeDeviceConfigContent>`_ * `GetTunnelCpeDeviceConfigContent <https://docs.cloud.oracle.com/en- us/iaas/api/#/en/iaas/20160918/TunnelCpeDeviceConfig/GetTunnelCpeDeviceConfigContent>`_
+- If *cpe_device_shape_id* is specified, the details of a single CpeDeviceShape will be returned.

 ..
 Aliases